CANCUN OPEN-AIR MARKETS

-CANCUN OPEN-AIR MARKETSEvery Mayan city and village has at least one open-air market.
-These are colorful flea market type venues where you can find anything from iPods to live chickens.
-The further into Mayan territory you go the more "Mayan" they become culminating in the spectacular market in Chichicastenango, Guatemala.
-Of course the markets in Cancun are not as rich in cultural flavor as their southern cousins but they are the place to go to get great deals on arts & crafts, practical merchandise and souvenirs.
+Every Mayan city and village has at least one open-air market.
+These are colorful flea-market-type venues, typically selling locally made items.
+The further into Mayan territory you go the more “Mayan” they become, culminating in the spectacular market in Chichicastenango, Guatemala.
+Of course the markets in Cancun are not as rich in cultural flavor as their southern cousins, but they are a fun, lively place to go to get great deals on arts and crafts, practical merchandise and souvenirs.

-There are three big open-air markets [Mercados], which are all located within walking distance of each other in the downtown area [El Centro].
-Here you will find an assortment of goods such as silver, jewelry, clothing, rugs and blankets, Mexican pottery, leather, carved wood, hammocks, sombreros etc. etc..
+There are three big open-air markets [called Mercados], which are all located within walking distance of each other in the downtown area [El Centro].
+Here you will find an assortment of goods including silver, jewelry, clothing, rugs and blankets, Mexican pottery, leather, carved wood, hammocks, sombreros, etc.

-Venders in the market are more likely to negotiate prices as many venders in the malls are now fixing their prices in stone.
+Vendors in the market are more likely to negotiate prices as many vendors in the malls are now fixing their prices in stone.

 Ki Huic Market

 Like Mercado 28 but not as big.
 Good place to go for the restaurants.